stepanataccolade/docsv2/sources/ci_languages.md

 The Dockerfile for u14cpp is [here](https://github.com/dry-dock/u14cpp) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14cpp/).

-we have the following standard C images:
+We have the following standard C images:

 * u12cpp
     * compilers: